grough-outdoors/grough-map/README.md

 - gm-build-obstructions \<tile\> (for each LiDAR tile, highly intensive process)
 - gm-build-features
 - gm-build-places
-- gm-build-zone
 - gm-build-terrain \<tile\> (for each tile, or automatic during gm-tile)
 - gm-build-cartography

 For each tile to be generated...
 - gm-tile \<tile\>

 ## Licence